Action Engine: Automatic Workflow Generation in FaaS: Background and Related Works

 \subsection{Tool-Augmented LLM}

-Tool-Augmented LLMs are an emerging area of interest aimed at enhancing the ability of LLMs to interact effectively with various tools, such as APIs, thereby demonstrating their impressive capability to solve real-world tasks.
+Tool-augmented LLMs are an emerging area of interest aimed at enhancing the ability of LLMs to interact effectively with various tools, such as APIs, thereby, demonstrating their impressive capability to solve real-world problems.
+Formally speaking, Tool-Augmented LLMs refer to the process that ``aims to unleash the power of LLMs to effectively interact with various tools to accomplish complex `tasks'`` \cite{toolnet, toollama_toolbench}.
+Such LLMs harness the power of comprehending human language and selecting tools, all within a defined reasoning process, without the need for human intervention.

-Although the definition of ``tool" often remains vague and inconsistent across different studies, many notable existing works in this field employ the tool as a set of external functionality accessible by APIs \cite{apibank, gorillaLLM,toollama_toolbench, toolformer_meta, hugginggpt, restgpt}.
+The definition of \textit{tools} often remains vague and inconsistent across different studies.
+Many notable existing works in this field employ the tool as a set of external functionality accessible by APIs \cite{apibank, liu2023controlllm, gorillaLLM,toollama_toolbench, toolformer_meta, hugginggpt, restgpt, craft_tool_retrieval}.
 We adopt this definition, treating tools as APIs.
 In the context of FaaS, we utilize FaaS functions, which are accessed through APIs.
-Consequently, throughout this paper, the terms ``function" and ``API" will be used interchangeably, both referring to tools within the Tool-Augmented LLMs paradigm.
+Consequently, throughout this paper, the terms ''function'' and ''API'' will be used interchangeably, both referring to tools within the tool-augmented LLMs paradigm.

-The process of tool learning typically consists of a four-stage process: task planning, tool selection, tool invocation, and response generation \cite{qu2024toollearningsurvey}.
-LLMs begin by analyzing user queries and decomposing them into actionable \textit{sub-tasks}.
-The tool selection phase then identifies the most appropriate tools to address these sub-tasks.
-Afterward, the tool invocation phase retrieves the necessary parameters from the inputs and executes the corresponding functions.
-Finally, in the response generation phase, the LLM synthesizes the outputs from these external tools to generate a coherent, context-aware response for the user.
-This structured process has been widely adopted in numerous studies on Tool-Augmented LLMs \cite{tptu2023, hugginggpt, taskbench, restgpt}, showcasing the significant potential of LLMs when combined with external tools.
+The process of tool learning typically consists of a four-stage process: \textit{task planning}, \textit{tool selection}, \textit{tool invocation}, and \textit{response generation} \cite{toollearningsurvey}.
+LLMs begin the \textit{task planning} phase by analyzing user queries and decomposing them into actionable sub-tasks.
+The \textit{tool selection} phase then identifies the most appropriate tools to address these sub-tasks.
+Next, the \textit{tool invocation} phase retrieves the necessary parameters from the inputs and executes the corresponding functions.
+Finally, in the \textit{response generation} phase, the LLM synthesizes the outputs from these external tools to generate a coherent, context-aware response for the user.
+This structured process has been widely adopted in numerous studies on tool-augmented LLMs \cite{tptu2023, hugginggpt, taskbench, restgpt}, proving the significant potential of LLMs when combined with external tools.